Detroit People Mover: Fares

+As of 2025, the People Mover is free to ride, with no fares charged from January 2024 onward as part of a sponsored pilot program.

-The regular fare is $0.75 per trip, with discounts available for seniors.
-Children 5 and under ride free.
-Fares can be paid using quarters at the turnstiles, or with tokens dispensed by machines in the stations.
-Monthly and annual passes are available, and can be purchased online or at the Detroit Transportation Corporation's office in the Buhl Building.
+When fares were charged, the regular fare was $0.75 per trip, raised from $0.50 in November 2011.
+Fares were paid at turnstiles with quarters, or with tokens dispensed by vending machines in the stations.
+Children aged five and under were allowed to ride for free with a paying adult.
+Monthly and annual passes were sold for $10 and $100 respectively, available on the People Mover's website or at the agency's administrative office.
+Discounted tokens and passes were available for seniors and disabled riders.

-The fare was originally $0.50, until it was raised to the current rate in November 2011.

 Cost-effectiveness and use

-In 2006, it was reported that the People Mover costs $8.3 million annually in city and state subsidies to run, and the system has drawn criticism for its cost-effectiveness.
-In every year between 1997 and 2006, the cost per passenger mile exceeded $3, and was $4.28 in 2009, compared with Detroit bus routes that operate at $0.82 (for comparison, the New York City Subway operates at $0.30 per passenger mile).
+In 2006, it was reported that the People Mover cost $8.3 million annually in city and state subsidies to run, and the system has drawn criticism for its cost-effectiveness.
+In every year between 1997 and 2006, the cost per passenger mile exceeded $3, and was $4.28 in 2009, compared with Detroit bus routes that operated at $0.82 (for comparison, the New York City Subway operates at $0.30 per passenger mile).
+Edward Glaeser, in his 2011 book, Triumph of the City, referring to high cost of maintenance, calls the Mover "perhaps the most absurd public transit project in the country".

-The Mackinac Center for Public Policy reported that according to a 2004 survey, fewer than 30% of the riders were Detroit residents and that Saturday ridership (likely out-of-towners) dwarfed that of weekday usage.
+The Mackinac Center for Public Policy reported that according to a 2004 survey, fewer than 30% of the riders were Detroit residents and that Saturday ridership (likely out-of-town residents) dwarfed that of weekday usage.

-Prior to the COVID-19 pandemic, the People Mover generated about $1 million to $1.5 million in revenue annually from fares, conventions, and advertising space.
-There was a mix of riders in 2019: about 50% to 60% were office workers in the downtown area, while others included weekend social riders, area residents, tourists, and conventiongoers.
+Before the COVID-19 pandemic, the People Mover generated about $1 million to $1.5 million in revenue annually from fares, conventions, and advertising space.
+In 2019, about 50% to 60% of riders were office workers in the downtown area, while others included weekend social riders, area residents, tourists, and convention-goers.

 Expansion proposals

 There have been proposals to extend the People Mover northward to the New Center and neighborhoods not within walking distance of the city's downtown.
 A proposal was put forward by Marsden Burger, former manager of the People Mover, to double the length of the route by extending the People Mover along Woodward Avenue to West Grand Boulevard and into the New Center area.
 New stops would have included the Amtrak station, Wayne State University, the Detroit Medical Center, and Henry Ford Hospital.
 The plan was proposed at a tentative cost of $150–200 million, and would have been paid for by a combination of public and private financing.

-Much of the proposed route to New Center would eventually be followed by the QLine streetcar, which opened in 2017.
+Much of the proposed route to the New Center was ultimately adopted by the QLine streetcar, which opened in 2017.